 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Was your search online or did you have to call the jail? was the information you recieved correct?
+Was your search online or did you have to call the jail?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your feedback may make it easier for others.

 Speak Your Mind